 Attendees must register for this free event which has been organized to conform to House and Senate Ethics guidance for widely attended gatherings, with more than 25 individuals from outside organizations in attendance from throughout the industry.

-All registrants must be affiliated with a company or organization to attend this event.
+All registered attendees must be affiliated with, and attending this event on behalf of a company or organization.
 Please be sure to indicate your affiliation when you register.

 All members of the media must check in with PCMA at the registration desk upon arrival at the event.

-Confirmed speakers for the PCMA Policy Forum 2017 include:
+Confirmed speakers for the PBM Policy Forum 2017 include:

 Managing the Escalating Cost and Utilization of Medical Benefit Drugs